Terms & Conditions

 - Failure to respond to requests for settlement of late fees may result in a student's suspension

-Refunds for a semester’s tuition and bus fees will be granted according to the following guidelines:
+Refunds for semester school fees will be granted according to the following guidelines:

 The Ministry of Education and Culture requires all students and their parent(s) to agree to the following statements: